Geoalert/mapflow-docs-en/source/userguides/get_started.rst

   :class: with-border no-scaled-link
 |
 .. warning::
-    Currently, a preview of the uploaded image is not possible after loading the image, you will see only the area of its extent.
+    Currently, a preview of the uploaded image is not possible before the processing, you will see only the area of its extent.

     The processing AOI must be located in the area of this extent, otherwise the area will be cut off by the extent boundaries.
 The processing area is calculated by the intersection of the image extent and the AOI.
 If the AOI doesn't intersect the image boundaries the error will pop up.